-Getting an authentic barbecue flavor when cooking ribs on a gas grill can be difficult.
-Gas grills are great for hot and fast cooking, but not so efficient when you need to turn a rack of ribs into tender, smoky barbecue.
-However, there are some tricks you can use.
-To get the best possible ribs from your gas grill, all you need is this seven-step process.
+Although getting an authentic barbecue flavor when cooking ribs on a gas grill can be difficult—gas grills are great for hot and fast cooking but not so efficient when you need to turn a rack of ribs into tender, smoky barbecue—there are some tricks you can use to barbecue ribs on your gas grill.

-This example uses a full rack of trimmed spare ribs.
-You can use baby back ribs with this same method, but reduce the cooking time about 5... minutes per stage.
-Otherwise, the total cooking time will be between 1 1/2 and 2 hours.
+This example uses a full rack of trimmed spareribs, which will take from 1 1/2 to 2 hours to cook.
+You can use baby back ribs with this same method, but you will need to reduce the cooking time about 5 minutes per stage.

 - 1/2 cup (120 mL) apple juice